sireum/kekinian/readme.md

 ### Sireum Kekinian Development

+#### Using Sireum IVE

 Sireum is best developed (browsed/edited) by using Sireum IVE itself.
 The `build.cmd setup` command above setup IVE for Sireum development.
-If you want to re-run just the IVE project re-generation, do the following in a terminal:
+If you want to re-run just the IVE project re-generation (e.g., when there are upgrades to some library dependencies), do the following in a terminal:

 * **macOS/Linux**: